Describe your experience with Southeastern Fertility Center.

 How was your experience with Jeffrey Keenan at Southeastern Fertility Center?

 I picked Dr. Keenan primarily for ethical reasons as unused embryos are never destroyed.
 My first egg retrieval with Dr. Keenan was safe and I successfully got 6 eggs, 3 of which were mature and 3 which were intermediate to freeze.
 My second egg freezing cycle I got 4 mature eggs and 4 intermediate eggs to freeze.
+Despite Dr. Keenan really working to get me more eggs and improve the protocol each time, I got 5 mature eggs my third cycle and 6 mature eggs my last cycle.
 His patient packet said that you could get 8-10 eggs and 80%-90% were mature, and he told me I could get average 10 so my number of mature eggs was lower.
 Intermediate eggs make babies at half the rate of mature eggs.
 Dr. Keenan did all the ultrasound monitoring himself except on weekends when Autumn, the nurse practitioner did it or during a specially scheduled baseline ultrasound during my third cycle.
 I did not see Dr. Keenan during blood test only appointments.
 Dr. Keenan and I get along fine now, but my first cycle was tough.
 Dr. Keenan was good about answering questions about dosing and medications, but there was not a lot of time for asking all about what is happening with the protocol and the whys of dosing adjustments during my first cycle, although you can fit in a few.
 Prior to my cycle, I had an initial consultation with Dr. Keenan where he told me I would need two cycles to have a 50% chance of conceiving.
 I had more questions than time for the 1.5 hour appointment allowed.
 I also found that if I asked questions that had yes or no answers to, then I would literally get yes or no for an answer so over time I realized that if I wanted more explanation or whys, I had to ask explicitly.
 He is generally knowledgable about clinical practice, but doesn't quote lots of studies and stats although he did tell me that each egg has a 3% chance for survival given my age.
 After my first appointment, I asked a lot of questions about not wanting to have quadruplets if he implanted 4 embryos and he just simply said, "I have never seen that happen before."
 Or do people ever regret egg freezing and the answer was, "No." Afterwards, I found it hard to get ahold of him for answers.
 I had emailed the practice manager and the IVF nurse more questions about the long term risks of the procedure and didn't get very satisfactory answers.
 He said that the staff and him had already answered all the relevant questions, but then later he realized that I was evaluating other options, I did get concise answers.
 Also there was one time when I told Lynda there were changes in my family history and she said Dr. Keenan wanted me to get tested for Lynch syndrome.
 But it failed to come with the caveat that I could be denied life insurance and long term disability if I tested positive or recommendation for genetic counseling about the implications.
 After googling, I asked him.
 He said that it was up to me, but he wouldn't do it if he were me.
 Maybe he is legally liable to tell me to get tested.
 I finally got answers on long term side effects when the consent form came out and he was able to spend 30 minutes with me on the phone, but that was months later.
 Also he was concerned about my anxiety and suggested counseling, SSRIs, and other anti anxiety treatments, but when I talked to a therapist, they said that the issue was I needed more information.
 I refused to take SSRIs as they are habit forming and have side effects and as soon as you stop taking them the anxiety comes back so it doesn't treat the disease, but Dr. Keenan said he was not aware that you could treat anxiety with acupuncture.
 Later though after my second cycle, he thought that it worked as I was only stimming on one side during my first cycle, but was more balanced on the second cycle and got eggs from both ovaries.
 In his handout he says that if you are especially anxious to speak to him so that he can get you started on medications.
 He also says on his sheet about weight management to drink dairy so he has a more Western focus.
 While I trust Dr. Keenan for fertility and appreciate his concern, I questioned whether he should be telling me, I need to be on SSRIs when he is not a qualified mental health professional.
-Sometimes when I ask why he does or doesn't do things, he thinks I do not trust him.
+Sometimes when I ask would why he does or doesn't do things, I felt like he thought I do not trust him.
 I asked him if I would experience any of the side effects on lupronvictimshub and he initially told me that I would drive myself crazy if I didn't stay off the internet and trust him.
 Later in the call, he did explain that he hadn't seen any of the long term side effects and as soon as Lupron left my body so would the side effects and addressed my concerns about the issue fully.
 After my first cycle he said that I had to limit my emails to five sentences per day and two questions and things have been better since.
 I think I was just writing too much and they were overwhelmed.
+He did ask me questions to indicate that he had read some of my concerns in email.
 I also did art therapy and acupuncture all of which helped.

 What's one piece of advice would you give a prospective patient of Jeffrey Keenan at Southeastern Fertility Center?

 Describe the protocols Jeffrey Keenan used in your cycles at Southeastern Fertility Center and their degree of success.

 Describe the costs associated with your care under Jeffrey Keenan at Southeastern Fertility Center.

 Describe Jeffrey Keenan's approach to eSET (elective single embryo transfer) vs. multiple embryo transfer at Southeastern Fertility Center.